binford2k/dropsonde-presentation/conclusion/cta.md

 * `puppet module install puppetlabs/dropsonde`
 * Build some tooling that uses the public data.

-.callout.info Seriously, install the module and classify your master.
+.callout.info Seriously, install the module and classify your primary Puppet server.
 It would help a ton.

 ~~~SECTION:notes~~~